A Guide to Social Security for Seniors

 How Far in Advance Should I Apply for Social Security Benefits?

 The earliest you can apply for Social Security retirement benefits is when you are at least 61 years and nine months of age.
-Whether you decide to claim as soon as you’re eligible or opt to delay your benefits, the SSA advises seniors to apply for Social Security four months before you want your benefits to start.2
+Whether you claim as soon as you’re eligible or opt to delay your benefits, the SSA advises seniors to apply for Social Security four months before you want your benefits to start.2

 Pro Tip: Even if you’re not ready to claim Social Security, sign up for Medicare three months before the day you turn 65.
 Don’t miss out on benefits you’ve earned; check out our Medicare annual enrollment guide for valuable details.